-The Tom and Jason properties lie within an area of unsettled territorial claim by the Kaska First Nations.
-Negotiations between the Kaska First Nations, and the federal and territorial governments are continuing but have not affected the Company's ability to carry out work on the Project.
+The Property lies within an area of unsettled territorial claim by the Kaska First Nations and within the Yukon First Nations Umbrella Agreement traditional territory of the First Nation of Na-Cho Nyak Dun.
+Negotiations between the First Nations, and the federal and territorial governments are continuing but have not affected the Company's ability to carry out work on the Project.

-The nearest community to the Project site is the First Nations community of Ross River (population 350) located 200 kilometers to the west.
+The nearest community to the Project site is the Kaska First Nations community of Ross River (population 350) located 200 kilometers to the west.
 There are no permanent settlements at or near the project site but there are a small number of seasonal temporary use hunter and trapper cabins, none of which are in the immediate vicinity of the known zones of zinc mineralization.
-The Company practices preferential hiring of Kaska-based businesses and personnel whenever practical, for work on the Project.
+The Company practices preferential hiring of local First Nations-based businesses and personnel whenever practical, for work on the Project.
 Brandon Macdonald, Fireweed's CEO, hails from Ross River where he grew up as a child and is known in the community.
-On March 3, 2020, the Company announced that the Yukon Government and the Ross River Dena Council First Nation had reached an Agreement in Principle on \$71 million in road upgrades which, in part, included the Project access road.
+On March 3, 2020, the Company announced that the Yukon Government and the Ross River Dena Council (Kaska) First Nation had reached an Agreement in Principle on \$71,000,000 in road upgrades which, in part, included the Project access road.